 Many services for disabled adults have been eliminated in Snohomish County.
 These cuts leave disabled adults within their homes, alone, and isolated from the community at large.
 With this isolation comes lack of motivation, depression, loneliness, inactivity, and possible health or obesity concerns.
 Willow Place has been designed to keep these adults active, engaged, mentally challenged, and involved.
 Many of the clients previously utilized services that have been closed.
 All have been pleased with the activities offered at Willow Place and attend one or more times each week.

 Willow Place is fortunate to have a qualified Activity Manager who oversees the program and facilitates the activities each session.
 Several volunteers routinely provide assistance in the program with yoga, drumming, organization, and 1:1 attention for the participants.

-Persons interested in attending Willow Place can request a Registration Form by calling the agency Business Manager at 360-653-2324.
+Persons interested in attending Willow Place can drop by for a free visit or request a Registration Form by calling Rachel at 360-653-2324.